Achilles Tendinopathy

 P = Protection

-The first thing you should do when you injure your Achilles tendon is to rest the injured tendon and reduce any weight and pressure to the area.
+The first thing you should do when you injure your Achilles tendon is to rest the injured tendon and reduce any weight and pressure on the area.
 During this time, you may use assistive devices, like crutches, to help you walk and NSAIDS for pain relief and anti-inflammatory properties.

 OL = Optimal loading